temenostech/temenos-platform-documentation/docfx_project/home/techguides/automated-factories.md

  a.
 Environment Template - holds the details of the template that is to be used to deploy the components selected by the factory

  b.
-Test Template – specifies the template that is required to deploy a test environment that holds the testing framework and test scripts.
-This is needed to generalize the test tools as a template.
+Test Template – specifies the template that is required to deploy a test environment that holds the testing framework.